Who Can Enter Visa-Free?

 Required Documents at Entry

-All travelers entering Brazil must meet standard entry requirements at the border.
-Brazilian Federal Police immigration officers have the authority to deny entry if any document or condition is not satisfied.
+All travelers entering Brazil must meet standard entry requirements regardless of visa status.
+Immigration officers have authority to deny entry if these requirements are not met, even to visa-free travelers.

 Passport Validity